 top of page

-I’m a Trauma-Informed Coach specialising in supporting neurodivergent and highly sensitive women to navigate the complexities of relationships.
+I’m a Trauma-Informed Coach specialising in supporting deeply sensitive and neurodivergent women to navigate the complexities of relationships.

 I bring together professional expertise, lived experience, and deep compassion to create spaces where women feel seen, supported, and empowered to make sense of their experiences in relationships and thrive.